mytourist/api-documentation/bookings.md

 <table>
     <tr><td>mytourist</td><td>creates booking as it's been created inside the MyTourist interface</td></tr>
     <tr><td>api</td><td>creates booking as external channel.
 Bookings are locked until you change them via the API</td></tr>
+    <tr><td>{custom}</td><td>Only available for certified software/platforms partners</td>
 </table>

+**Custom channel connection for connectivity partners**
+Owning a online Travel Agency?
+For contracted partners we can create a custom channel.
+Then a 2-way connection can be made for bookings, availability and pricing.
+You can build a booking module on your platform or synchronize the bookings into our centralized database.
+Please <a href="https://mytourist.cloud" target="_blank">contact us</a> for more information.</span>